 Instructions

 - In a medium saucepan over medium heat, combine the heavy cream, sugar, lemon zest and salt.
 Bring to a simmer, stirring frequently to dissolve the sugar.
-Simmer vigorously (meaning somewhere between a gentle simmer and boiling, which was a bit below medium-low on my stovetop), stirring regularly, until the mixture thickens slightly and reduces to 2 cups (test by pouring into a measuring cup to be sure), about 8-10 minutes.
+Simmer gently, but actively (which means bubbles are breaking the surface all over the surface, but not bursting, which was a bit below medium-low on my stovetop), stirring regularly, until the mixture thickens slightly and reduces to 2 cups (test by pouring into a measuring cup to be sure), about 8-10 minutes.

 - Refrigerate, uncovered, until set, at least 3 hours. *For longer refrigeration, cover the top with plastic wrap after the 3 hours, so they don't pick up fridge odours.
 Can be made and refrigerated for up to 2 days before serving, but top with berries just before serving.